-- the collection of personal information is expressly authorized by an enactment of Alberta or Canada;
+- The collection of personal information is expressly authorized by an enactment of Alberta or Canada

-- personal information is related directly to, and is necessary for an operating program or activity of the public body.
+- Personal information is related directly to, and is necessary for an operating program or activity of the public body

-How we use and disclose your information
+Using and disclosing your information

 We use personal information only to the extent necessary to carry out our business purpose(s) in a reasonable manner.